-- 45nm southwest of Luke AFB, south of I-8 and Gila Bend Municipal Airport - Utilized by F-16s and F-35s from Luke AFB as well as other military traffic from Yuma MCAS, Davis Monthan AFB and Tucson ANG - Used to practice touch-and-go landings and simulated/precautionary flameout landings (SFOs/PFOs) - Military traffic should remain south of I-8 and climb above 4,000' MSL prior to turning north on their return to Luke AFB
+- 45nm southwest of Luke AFB, south of I-8 and Gila Bend Municipal Airport - Utilized by F-16s and F-35s from Luke AFB as well as other military traffic from Yuma MCAS, Davis Monthan AFB and Tucson ANG - Used to practice touch-and-go landings and simulated/precautionary flameout landings (SFOs/PFOs).
+SFO/PFO patterns start ~10,000' MSL overhead the field or from within Restricted Area. - Military traffic should remain south of I-8 and climb above 4,000' MSL prior to turning north on their return to Luke AFB